hackclub/hackclub/playbook/workshops/dodge/blank_canvas.md

 Functions can have the following:

-- inputs
+- Inputs
-- side effects
+- Side effects
-- outputs
+- Outputs

 #### Lemonade Analogy

-Consider the lemonade making machine as a function:
+Consider this lemonade making machine as a function:

 ![](img/function_machine.png)

 In the above drawing, you can see that

-- the inputs are a glass, lemon, and mint
+- The inputs are a glass, lemon, and mint
-- the output is lemonade
+- The output is lemonade

 But what are the side effects?

-- well the lemonade juicing machine gets hot from use
+- The lemonade juicing machine gets hot from use
-- you, the user, who is not an input get better at learning how to make lemonade
+- The user, who is not an input got better making lemonade
-- you and your friends bond over making lemonade
+- You and your friends bond over making lemonade

 Sometimes, you care more about the side effects than the outputs.